THU-CongLab/StatFormBench/readme.md

-# statformbench
+# 🎯 StatFormBench

 **[English](README.md)** | [中文](README_zh.md)

-## Dataset Overview
+## 🔍 Dataset Overview

-statformbench is a benchmark dataset designed to evaluate the ability of Large Language Models (LLMs) in **Statistical Problem Formulation**.
+StatFormBench is a benchmark dataset designed to evaluate the ability of Large Language Models (LLMs) in **Statistical Problem Formulation**.
 This benchmark provides a comprehensive framework for assessing how well LLMs can understand and formulate statistical analysis problems from natural language descriptions.

-## Project Structure
+## 📁 Project Structure

 ```
 statformbench/